Dual-branch Prompting for Multimodal Machine Translation: Method

-To enhance the model's internal consistency in handling reconstructed and authentic images and to improve the consistency of predicted probability distributions using the reconstructed image path with dual-branch prompting, we introduce a prediction consistency loss to measure the difference in the performance of visual prompts between the two paths.
-Denoting the target translation probability distributions obtained using reconstructed and authentic images as $y^{d}$ and $y^{a}$, respectively, the Kullback-Leibler divergence loss is defined as the measure of the discrepancy between $y^{d}$ and $y^{a}$:
+To enforce internal consistency between the handling of reconstructed and authentic images, and to ensure the reliability of the reconstructed path during inference, we introduce a distributional alignment loss.
+We employ the Kullback-Leibler (KL) divergence to minimize the discrepancy between the predicted probability distributions of the reconstructed path ($y^d$) and the authentic path ($y^a$):